Have you ever wished you could remember the words you used in an old version of your LinkedIn profile?

-When you print your LinkedIn profile to a PDF before you change it, you don’t have to remember anything.
+If you save your LinkedIn profile to a .pdf file before you change it, then you don’t have to remember anything.

-The Client Email That Makes Me Suggest You Print Your LinkedIn Profile
+The Client Email That Makes Me Suggest You Save Your LinkedIn Profile

 I ask this question because of this email (more or less) that I received from one of my clients last night:

-It couldn’t be easier to print your LinkedIn Profile.
+It couldn’t be easier to save your LinkedIn Profile.
 As shown below:

 - Click “Save to PDF.”

-LinkedIn then downloads you a PDF in a nanosecond.
+LinkedIn then downloads you a .pdf file in a nanosecond.
 The filename is your LinkedIn name.
-I like to rename my files like this:
+I like to rename my files like this: LinkedIn Profile 06.17.15.

 This name makes the files simple to find and lets me search for old versions by approximate date.

-If you print a copy of each version of your LinkedIn profile to PDF, then you never have to reinvent the wheel if you want to restore all or part of an earlier version.
+If you save a copy of each version of your LinkedIn profile, then you never have to reinvent the wheel if you want to restore all or part of an earlier version.

 Beyond that, each version of your profile documents your career.
 They’re history.
-Some day your kids or your biographer might find them priceless.
+Some day your biographer or your kids might find them priceless.

 Let’s Connect on LinkedIn